seyi-adeleke/seyi-adeleke/README.md

 ### :eyes: :eyes:

 Hello, I’m Seyi, a fullstack engineer based in Lagos, Nigeria.
 I use tools like Javascript, PHP and GoLang to build software and web applications.
-I currently work at [Paystack](http://paystack.com/).